 3. Carry out the analysis of complex data, draw appropriate conclusions and effectively communicate the implications of their research within the time and word limits imposed;

-4. Act with initiative to implement and evaluate improvements to their performance and independent learning.
+4. Act with initiative to implement and evaluate improvements to performance and independent learning.

-Munday, J. (2008) Introducing Translation Studies; Theories and Applications.
+Munday, J. (2016) Introducing translation studies; theories and applications.
 London: Routledge.

-Shuttleworth, M. and Cowie M. (1997) Dictionary of Translation Studies.
+Shuttlesworth, M. and Cowie M. (1997) Dictionary of translation studies.
 Manchester: St Jerome.

 Thomas, R. M. and Brubaker D.L.
 (2000) Theses and dissertations, a guide to planning, research and writing.
 London: Bergin & Jarvey.